THE COMPLETE GUIDE TO AFFORDABLE DENTURES

-How Much Do Dentures Cost
+How Much Do Dentures Cost?

-Compared to conventional individual implants which can cost patients as much as $2,500 to $4,500 per tooth or $140,000+ for a full-mouth replacement procedure, a complete set of dentures with 32 teeth can cost as little as $1,500 up to $4,000 per denture (upper and lower plates).
+Compared to conventional individual dental implants which can cost patients as much as $2,500 to $4,500 per tooth or $140,000+ for a full-mouth replacement procedure, a complete set of dentures with 32 teeth can cost as little as $1,500 up to $4,000 per denture (upper and lower plates).

-While conventional individual implants have significant advantages, the cost differential can be staggering.
-Not only do dentures cost significantly less than alternative solutions to edentulism, they are also less invasive, require a short or no recovery period, and unlike implants, aren’t dependent on the quality and quantity of existing underlying bone structures.
-Patients who have been toothless for a period of time, lack adequate underlying jaw bone depth, or simply can’t or are unwilling to put up with invasive surgery and subsequent recovery periods will find dentures to be a far more accessible solution.
+While conventional individual dental implants have significant advantages, the cost differential can be staggering.
+Not only do dentures cost significantly less than alternative solutions to edentulism, but they are also less invasive, require a short or no recovery period, and unlike implants, aren’t dependent on the quality and quantity of existing underlying bone structures.
+Patients who have been toothless for a period of time, lack adequate underlying jaw bone depth, or just can’t or are unwilling to put up with invasive surgery and subsequent recovery periods will find dentures to be a far more accessible solution.

 Beautiful prosthodontic appliances with straight teeth and perfect proportions allow patients to smile, laugh, and speak confidently as well eat, chew, and bite with ease.
-In your personal set of dentures is a perfect marriage of form and function that address both the aesthetic and practical concerns of a person suffering from tooth loss.
+In your set of dentures is a perfect marriage of form and function that address both the aesthetic and practical concerns of a person suffering from tooth loss.

 4 Types of Affordable Dentures